 PSPP Users’ Manual

-There is a help button in PSPP but I was not able to open the reference manual when I clicked on “Help.”

 You can open and print the users’ manual by going to http://pspp.awardspace.com/

 Listing variables

 PSPP will list the variables and then you select those variables you want to use.
 PSPP lists the variables using the variable labels.
 However, it’s easier to find the variables if they are listed by variable names.
-You can change the way PSPP lists the variables by right clicking anywhere on the list of variables and selecting “Prefer variable labels” and that will list the variables by name.
+You can change the way PSPP lists the variables by right clicking anywhere on the list of variables and unchecking the box that says, “Prefer variable labels” and that will list the variables by name.
+You can also click on "Sort by name" and the variable names will be listed alphabetically.

-You will have to do this each time you encounter a list of variables.
-There is no way to do this permanently.

 Running syntax files

 To run a syntax file in both PPSP and SPSS, click on “Run” in the menu bar and then click on “All” to run all the commands in the file or select the commands you want to run and click on “Selection.”